 The cause of death is unknown, but no foul play is suspected.
 An autopsy is scheduled for Monday.

 In March of this year, Monteith voluntarily admitted himself into rehab for substance abuse with the support of his girlfriend and "Glee" co-star, Lea Michele, 26.
-After completing the one-month program, he took to Twitter to express his gratitude: “Sending out big love to everyone.
+After completing the one-month program, he took to Twitter to show his gratitude: “Sending out big love to everyone.
 Thank you for the continued support!
 It means the world to me!”

 The British Columbia native had been very open about his past issues with substance abuse and in 2011 told Parade magazine that he was "lucky to be alive" as he had a "serious problem" with drugs and alcohol when he was a teen.